rpi-graduate-council/grad-wiki/RPI/Grad 101.md

 ## Communication
 ...is key to your success in grad school.

 Our advisors help and guide us to become independent researchers, able to function in an academic community.
-As our [Provost](Important%20Offices.md#Important%20People%20on%20Campus) stressed at the Grad Council's first Open Conversation, **constructive, friendly disagreement** with them should be an essential part of our development.
+As our [Provost](Important%20Offices.md#Important%20People%20on%20Campus) stressed at the Grad Council's first Open Conversation, **constructive, friendly disagreement** should be an essential part of our development.

 ### Follow-ups
 At RPI, we have people from all over the globe with highly diverse backgrounds -- misunderstandings happen.
 To minimize these, it is common after a meeting to share a summary with those present, via email.
 In some cultures this may be viewed as rude/distrustful.
 Not at RPI! **Here, follow-ups are a welcomed standard.** All of us learn sooner or later how valuable these are.